Convergence Analysis of Split Federated Learning on Heterogeneous Data: Introduction

 \textbf{Convergence theories of FL and SL}.
 There are many convergence results on FL.
 Most studies focus on data heterogeneity, e.g., \cite{wang2019adaptive,li2020convergence,khaled2020tighter,karimireddy2020scaffold,koloskova2020unified}.
 Some studies look at partial participation, e.g., \cite{yang2021achieving, wang2022unified, tang2023tackling}.
 There are also convergence results on Mini-Batch SGD, e.g., \cite{stich2019unified, woodworth2020minibatch, woodworth2020local}, where \cite{woodworth2020minibatch} argued that the key difference between FL and Mini-Batch SGD is the communication frequency.

-To our best knowledge, there is only one recent study \cite{li2023convergence} discussing the convergence of SFL.
-The major difference to FL analysis lies in the sequential training manner across clients, while FL clients perform parallel training.
+To our best knowledge, there is only one recent study \cite{li2023convergence} discussing the convergence of SL.
+The major difference to SL analysis lies in the sequential training manner across clients, while SFL clients perform parallel training.